Ceiling Stain After a Leak – What to Do

 • Sagging or bulging plaster may need cutting back – get it checked.

-When to call a pro
+When to bring in a specialist

 • You can’t find the source of the leak.